Analysis | Over and over and over, arrested rioters say what spurred them: Trump

 In a message to someone she was trying to recruit to come to Washington that day, Jessica Watkins of Ohio allegedly said that “Trump wants all able bodied Patriots to come.”

-Christopher Grider of Texas, arrested on Jan.
-21, said in an interview with the FBI that Trump “asked people to come and show their support I feel like it’s the least that we can do, it’s kind of why I came from central Texas all the way to DC.”
+The FBI quoted Christopher Grider of Texas, arrested on Jan.
+21, saying in a TV interview: “The president asked people to come and show their support.
+I feel like it’s the least that we can do.
+It’s kind of why I came from central Texas all the way to D.C.”

-On Facebook, Kenneth Grayson of Pennsylvania allegedly wrote: “IM THERE IF TRUMP TELLS US TO STORM THE F----- CAPITAL IMA DO THAT THEN”.
+On Facebook, Kenneth Grayson of Pennsylvania allegedly wrote: “IM THERE IF TRUMP TELLS US TO STORM THE F---- CAPITAL IMA DO THAT THEN.”

-Bruno Cua of Georgia, arrested last week, allegedly wrote on the social-media site Parler that “President Trump is calling us to FIGHT!” by way of explaining his trip to Washington.
+Bruno Cua of Georgia, arrested last week, allegedly wrote on the social media site Parler that “President Trump is calling us to FIGHT!” by way of explaining his trip to Washington.

-The same rationale was offered by unidentified others in video recorded at the White House.
+The same rationale was offered by unidentified people in video recorded at the White House.

 “Our president wants us here.
 We wait and take orders from our president,” one person said.